Open a project

 Update a project opened from the active portal

-Projects stored in a portal are downloaded to your computer before they are opened.
-The default download location is the Documents\ArcGIS\Packages folder in your user profile.
-Your local copy of the project in the download location is linked to the project package in the portal.
-If the project package is updated, you are notified the next time you open the project (assuming you are signed in to the portal in which the project package is stored).
-The notification appears as a blue dot on the notifications button Notifications next to your sign-in status at the top of the application.
+The unpacked project in the download location is linked to the project package in the portal.
+If the project package is updated, you receive a notification the next time you open the project—provided that you are signed in to the portal on which the project package is stored.
+The notification appears as a blue dot on the Notifications button Notifications next to your sign-in status at the top of the application.

 1. Click the Notifications button Notifications to open the Notifications pane.

-2. Hover over a notification indicating a new version of your project is available.
+2. Hover over a notification indicating a new version of the project is available.

 3. Optionally, click Show More Show More to see options.